GDPR and AI: How Belgian SMEs Can Adopt AI Without Legal Risk

 What the Belgian Data Protection Authority actually looks for

 The Belgian Data Protection Authority (APD/GBA) is one of the more active supervisory authorities in Europe, having issued several significant fines in recent years, particularly in marketing and HR.
+Its official site, autoriteprotectiondonnees.be, publishes clear guides and templates that SMEs can use directly.

 For SMEs, the most common compliance gaps are: